robertbraeutigam/scan/README.md

 All data is defined as a time-series.
 Each data point has an associated timestamp and all the related data elements.
-Data elements do not just carry a technical format (such as how many bytes, etc.), but also meaning, like whether it is an Identifiaction, Event or Measurement, etc.
+Data elements do not just carry a technical format (such as how many bytes, etc.), but also meaning, whether it is an Identifiaction, Event or Measurement, etc.

 Measurements carry unit information (like Liter, PSI, %, etc.) in addition to a name.
 This